Heroin-assisted treatment: Favor

+Opposition

-Critics, such as the Drug Free America Foundation, have criticized heroin-assisted treatment along with other harm reduction strategies for allegedly creating the perception that certain behaviors can be partaken safely, such as illicit drug use, claiming that this may lead to an increase in that behavior by people who would otherwise be deterred.
+Groups such as the Drug Free America Foundation, have criticized heroin-assisted treatment along with other harm reduction strategies for allegedly creating the perception that certain behaviors can be partaken safely, such as illicit drug use, claiming that this may lead to an increase in that behavior by people who would otherwise be deterred.

 Such shortcomings arguably exist with some harm reduction measures, such as supervised injection facilities.
 These facilities provide users with the information and equipment necessary to avoid infection with diseases such as HIV, but leave them dependent on the black market.
 So users still face the health risk associated with the injection of impure street drugs and they still face the enormous financial strain of financing their addiction.

 In the case of heroin-assisted treatment however, users are provided with a form of pharmaceutical-grade heroin injection solution which doctors consider fit for injection.
 And as doctors refrain from drastic changes in dose and provide post-injection monitoring, overdoses are rare and can be quickly treated with opioid antagonists like naloxone.
 Thus, patients in heroin-assisted treatment are relieved from the major complex of problems that defines illicit heroin use.
 Synthetic heroin taken under the aforementioned conditions is not neurotoxic and has few long-term side effects beside constipation and dependency.
 And while it had been speculated that the availability of such treatment options might change public perception of the risks associated with drug use and might lead to an increase in illicit drug use, the incidence of heroin abuse in Switzerland has declined sharply since the introduction of heroin-assisted treatment.
 As a study published in The Lancet concluded:

 Also, the notion that patients in such treatment programs are enabled to maintain "destructive behavior" contradicts the findings that patients significantly recover in terms of both their social and health situation.
 A clinical follow-up report on the German study on this matter found that 40% of all patients and 68% of those able to work had found employment after four years of treatment.
 Some even started a family after years of homelessness and delinquency.